pisco-de-luz/Pisco-Code/README.md

 This simple change makes the code easier to read, as it allows the observer to know when the sequence actually starts.
 When the LED is off and remains dimmed for a few seconds and starts blinking, the observer knows that a new sequence has just started.

+# The Origin of Zero

+In addition to the benefit mentioned above, this solution also created the possibility of representing the zero digit, in any position of the code to be displayed.
+In the graphic below, code 120 is shown.
+As you can see, once the sequence of codes is started with the LED partially on, the blinks with maximum brightness show numbers between 1-9 while a single blink, turning off the LED, signals the digit zero.